 The roof is also built from frames, starting with with three rows of support frames, standing upright on the ceiling frames.
 Lastly, steel kit homes don't have trusses, or rafters, they have, wait for it, roof frames, which lay down on the upright roof support frames.

 This modern configuration of a steel frame building is very strong and ends up being very rigid.
-The wall frame is secured with cross bracing, the roof supports are tied down with steel straps, the roof frames are strapped to the supports and tied down to the wall frame and the whole unit is connected with many thousands of hex screws.
+The wall frame is secured with cross bracing, the roof supports are tied down with steel straps, the roof frames are strapped and screwed to the supports and tied down to the wall frame and the whole unit is connected with many thousands of hex screws.

 The frames can be long and mine were 2.7 metres high.
 This one covered the ensuite, walk-in wardrobe and office.